TeachBooks/he-staff/book/Finance/finance.md

 # Finance

 This page provides staff members with key financial information relevant to the Hydraulic Engineering Department.
 It includes practical guidelines and procedures to support project budgeting and financial management.
+Useful contact information can be found in the section [Contact Information](Contents/contact.md)

 You will find information on:
 - How research funding and internal financing work at TU Delft.